MatMoore/go-improve/README.md

 1. Checkout the project with `git checkout git@github.com:MatMoore/go-improve.git`
 2. Install bundler with `gem install bundler`
 3. Install dependencies with `bundle install`
+5. Set up the database with `./bin/rake db:setup`
 4. Run the rails server with `./bin/rails s`

 If everything is working, you should be able to open <http://localhost:3000/> in your browser.